 You use the 'Customs Notification’ form in the following situations:

-- to make a report within the context of a permit issued to you
+- to make a report within the context of an authorisation issued to you

 Such reports are made in the following situations: